 About Blackdown Tableland

-Rising abruptly above the surrounding dry plains, Blackdown Tableland protects spectacular sandstone scenery with gorges and waterfalls.
+Rising abruptly above the surrounding dry plains, Blackdown Tableland protects spectacular sandstone scenery with deep gorges, springs and waterfalls.
 It lies at the north-east edge of the central Queensland sandstone belt.

 The park supports diverse plant communities including heathlands, dry eucalypt forests and moist pockets of ferns, mosses and orchids.
 Being elevated, the tableland is often cooler and moister than nearby plains.
 Its isolation means plants and animals that are found nowhere else thrive here.
 These include the Blackdown stringybark, a macrozamia, red bottlebrush, the Blackdown “monster” (a type of underground cricket) and a Christmas beetle.

-This is the traditional home of the Ghungalu people, who have visited this place for thousands of years and left behind rock art, vivid reminders of their special culture.
+This is the traditional home of the Ghungalu people, who have visited Blackdown Tableland for thousands of years.
+The park’s cultural sites are vivid and visual reminders of their continued connection to this country.

 Parks and forests protect Queensland's wonderful natural diversity and scenery.
 Please help keep these places special during your stay.

-Indigenous sites represent thousands of years of living culture.
-They are irreplaceable and easily damaged.
-Look, but do not touch.
+Cultural sites represent thousands of years of connection to this landscape for the Ghungalu people.
+Cultural sites are irreplaceable and easily damaged.
+Look and learn, but please do not touch.

 Please camp and walk softly.